Restless Multi-Armed Bandits under Exogenous Global Markov Process: The Learning under Exogenous Markov Process (LEMP) Algorithm

-where $V_s^* \triangleq \max_i V_s^i$, and $L$ is constants that depends on the system parameters, defined in (\ref{eq:L}).
+where $V_s^* \triangleq \max_i V_s^i$, and $L$ is the exploration coefficient that depends on the system parameters, defined in (\ref{eq:L}).
 The $\overline{D}_s^i$ parameter is a type of hardness parameter \cite{audibert2010best}, appropriate for the setting considered in this paper, in the sense that it determines the order of magnitude of the sample size required to find the best arm in each global state with a required probability.